matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 same verb, we help users understand the confusing fact that verifying devices and verifying users are similar processes, but with different outcomes.)

-⚠️ Avoid using "cross-signing", which requires a deeper understanding of cryptography to understand.
+⚠️ Avoid using "cross-signing", which requires a deeper knowledge of cryptography to understand.

 ⚠️ Avoid mentioning "device keys" - a device is just secure or not.